temporalio/documentation/docs/go/how-to-create-a-worker-session-in-go.md

 func GetSessionInfo(ctx Context) *SessionInfo
 ```

-The Session Context also stores some session metadata, which can be retrieved by the `GetSessionInfo()` API.
+The Session Context also stores some Session metadata, which can be retrieved by the `GetSessionInfo()` API.
 If the Context passed in doesn't contain any Session metadata, this API will return a `nil` pointer.

-### Concurrent Session Limitation
+### Limiting concurrent Sessions

 To limit the number of concurrent Sessions running on a Worker, set the `MaxConcurrentSessionExecutionSize` field of `worker.Options` to the desired value.
 By default this field is set to a very large value, so there's no need to manually set it if no limitation is needed.